The EYFS Framework

-The EYFS framework sets the UK standards for learning, development and care for children from birth to five years.
-The curriculum is built around four principles:
+The Early Years Foundation Stage (EYFS) sets the standards for learning, development, and care for children from birth to five years in the UK.
+Our curriculum is built around the four key principles of the EYFS:

-- A Unique Child – We recognize that every child is unique and should be treated with equal care and respect.
-At our nursery, we strive to provide each child with the full opportunity to reach their potential by ensuring their physical and emotional needs are met throughout their time with us.
+We recognise that every child is unique and should be treated with equal care and respect.
+At our nursery, we are committed to helping each child reach their full potential by meeting their individual physical and emotional needs throughout their time with us.

 The EYFS framework was updated in 2021, and further refined in January 2024.
 It explains how and what your child will be learning to give them a firm foundation for a successful start at school.
 Your child will be developing skills, acquiring knowledge and demonstrating their understanding through seven Areas of Learning and Development.